Key takeaways

 The impact of today’s higher interest rates on the housing market

-2023 was the slowest year for existing home sales in nearly 30 years.
-Where’s the housing market headed in 2024?
+After the slowest year for existing home sales in nearly 30 years last year, the housing market is still struggling to escape the doldrums.

 Home sale proceeds: What to do with profit from house sale